MrToast99/Nextube-Remaster/README.md

 ### Local Relay (`social_relay.py`)

+> **Do you need the relay?**
+> - **No interest in social counters** — skip this section entirely.
+The relay is not required for any other feature.
+> - **YouTube with an API key** — skip the relay.
+Enter your [YouTube Data API v3](https://console.cloud.google.com/apis/library/youtube.googleapis.com) key in the web UI and the device fetches counts directly.
+> - **YouTube without an API key, or TikTok** — the relay is required.
+TikTok's bot detection blocks direct ESP32 fetches; YouTube without a key is also often blocked.
+Run the relay on any PC on the same network.
+> - **Instagram / Mastodon / Bilibili** — no relay needed; these platforms are fetched directly from the device.

 `helpers/social_relay/social_relay.py` is a lightweight Python HTTP proxy that runs on any PC on the same network as the Nextube.
 It fetches YouTube and TikTok counts using a real Chromium browser (Playwright), bypassing bot-detection checks that block the ESP32's plain HTTP client, then serves the result as simple JSON at `http://<relay-host>:8888/`.

 #### Quick start